 The Catholic community began in the 1830's as European immigrants settled in Sheldon and surrounding towns.
 When St. Cecilia's was established as an parish in 1848, well over 150 families, mostly from German speaking lands, belonged to the church.
 Within this community was a small group of families from the Saar; the home area of the Zehler family.
 These included the Meyer family from Mettnich, the Glaser family from nearby Eiweiler, the Kehl family from Kostenbach and a second Zehler family from Selbach.
 This last family were cousins who arrived a few years earlier.

 The Record of Sale reads, in part:

 |Map of Bennington - 1866|

-The Zehler homestead was located in the Town of Bennington, on the west side of Allegany Road (Route 77), about a mile north of the Sheldon Town line and at the intersection with Manley road.
-In fact, Manley road was originally a farm road through the Zehler farm and up the hill to the Perry farm.
-Common usage as a short cut to Bennington resulted in the rerouting of Manley road, despite the strong objections of the Peter Zehler.
+The Zehler homestead was located in the Town of Bennington, on the west side of Allegany Road (Route 77), about a mile north of the Sheldon Town line and at its intersection with Manley road.
+At the time, Manley road was a farm road through the Zehler farm and up the hill to the Perry farm.
+Common usage as a short cut to Bennington resulted in the rerouting of Manley road, despite the strong objections of the Zehler family.

-Peter appears to have been successful, since in April of 1875, he purchased 65 acres of land from Elisha Lathrop for $1,75023.
-This purchase constituted the south ½ of 130 acres of land situated across the Allegany road from the Zehler homestead.
-Peter Zehler, Jr. purchased the north ½ at the same time23.
+Peter appears to have been successful at farming, since in April of 1875, he purchased 65 acres of land from Elisha Lathrop for $1,75023.
+This purchase constituted the south half of 130 acres of land situated across the Allegany road from the Zehler homestead.
+Peter Zehler, Jr. purchased the north half at the same time23.